Core Module Information

 Mode of activityLearning & Teaching ActivityNESH (Study Hours)NESH Description

-Face To Face Lecture 22 LECTURE (2 hours lecture class, students learn theories and examples for independent study)
+Face To Face Lecture 5 1 hours lecture class in the second 5 weeks, students learn theories and examples for independent study.

 Total Study Hours200